 Each classroom will contain a visible weekly timetable.
 Details of lesson planning and Special Educational Needs will be held by the parallel class teacher.
-Medical information, including food allergies will be found in the register tray.
+Medical information, including food allergies and children with no photographic permission will be found in the register tray.
 The Raleigh School Staff Handbook is available for all supply teachers to read.